I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtqueryresourceinfo.md

 <p>This function might also return other NTSTATUS values.</p>

 ## -remarks
-<p>The OpenGL ICD typically calls <b>D3DKMTQueryResourceInfo</b> to obtain information about the resource and then uses this information to allocate the appropriate buffers for a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff547065">D3DKMTOpenResource</a>.</p>

-<p>For an example of how an OpenGL ICD can use <b>D3DKMTQueryResourceInfo</b> to retrieve information about a shared resource, see the code example in <a href="https://msdn.microsoft.com/library/windows/hardware/ff547065">D3DKMTOpenResource</a>.</p>

-<p>The OpenGL ICD typically calls <b>D3DKMTQueryResourceInfo</b> to obtain information about the resource and then uses this information to allocate the appropriate buffers for a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff547065">D3DKMTOpenResource</a>.</p>
+<p>The OpenGL ICD typically calls <b>D3DKMTQueryResourceInfo</b> to obtain information about the resource and then uses this information to allocate the appropriate buffers for a call to <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtopenresource.md">D3DKMTOpenResource</a>.</p>

-<p>For an example of how an OpenGL ICD can use <b>D3DKMTQueryResourceInfo</b> to retrieve information about a shared resource, see the code example in <a href="https://msdn.microsoft.com/library/windows/hardware/ff547065">D3DKMTOpenResource</a>.</p>
+<p>For an example of how an OpenGL ICD can use <b>D3DKMTQueryResourceInfo</b> to retrieve information about a shared resource, see the code example in <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtopenresource.md">D3DKMTOpenResource</a>.</p>

 ## -requirements
 <table>